KxSystems/solace/README.md

 Used for sending persistent messages onto a queue.
 Will persist until acknowledged (see sendack_solace) or conditions met (see [Solace docs](https://docs.solace.com/PubSub-Basics/Guaranteed-Messages.htm))

 - dest: Destination name of the queue/topic.
 Symbol type.
-- replyType<optional> : can be NULL, otherwise should be an int, 0 for topic, 1 for queue.
+- replyType<optional> : can be NULL, otherwise should be an int, -1 for null, 0 for topic, 1 for queue, 2 for temp topic, 3 for tmp queue.
 The type of the reply destination that can be used to reply to this message
 - replyDest<optional>: can be NULL.
 Destination name of the queue/topic that can be used to reply to this message.
 Can be string/symbol.
 - data: string/symbol/byte data, which forms the basis of the payload for the message
 - correlationId<optional>: can be NULL.
 Correlation Id is carried in the Solace message headers unmodified by the appliance and may be used for peer-to-peer message synchronization